 July 9, 2025, 10:45 am | Read time: 11 minutes

 In the southeast of Bosnia lies Sutjeska National Park, arguably the country’s most beautiful hiking paradise.
 Here, the enchanting nature of this small nation reaches its peak, offering numerous superlatives.
 How about the highest mountain in Bosnia and the oldest primeval forest on European soil?
-TRAVELBOOK author Robin Hartmann has visited both.
-He still raves about the experience and is grateful to be able to write about it.
+TRAVELBOOK writer Robin Hartmann has visited both.
+He still raves about them today and is grateful to be able to write about the experience.

 When I’m interested in a travel destination, I usually focus on one main point during my preparation: How much untouched nature does my destination offer?
 When I recently stumbled upon Bosnia and then the Sutjeska National Park, I felt like I had hit the jackpot at a casino.
 The country’s oldest national park, about 17,000 hectares of forest, mountains, and lakes.
 Right in the middle, with Maglić, the highest mountain of the small Balkan state, and Perućica, the oldest primeval forest on European soil.
 Clearly, a weekend here would be the highlight of my week-long trip to Bosnia.
 A weekend I’m still glad to have survived unscathed.